 In addition to the above legal steps, you must also ensure you complete the tasks any new LLC must complete.
 These include things like notifying clients and suppliers of the new status, holding any required meetings, keeping minutes of those meetings, using the name properly, and separating LLC finances.

-Be sure to go over the tax implications of your conversion from corp to LLC with a lawyer or tax adviser as well.
+Be sure to go over the tax implications of your conversion from a corporation to an LLC with a lawyer or tax adviser as well.